 Transfer Phase

 Our primary interest was whether reward associations from the learning phase would transfer over and affect performance on a visual working memory test.
-We measured performance using a signal detection theory framework (Green & Swets, 1996) including discriminability (d’), criterion placement (c), and response time.
+We measured performance using a signal detection theory framework (Green & Swets, 1996) including discriminability (d’), criterion placement (c), and supplemented these measures with response time.
 All d' values were edge corrected for extreme values (d’ of 0 or 1) using Macmillan and Kaplan’s (1985) 1/(2N) rule for proportions.

 To examine the overall effect of reward on performance, we collapsed responses into three groups corresponding to the reward condition (high, low, and control).
-For each participant, we calculated the number of hits, median response time that participants made across lists in which the test item was the value-colored item for each given reward condition (e.g., a list where the test item and the reward-colored item was in serial position 1).
+For each participant, we calculated the number of hits, the median response time that participants made across lists in which the test item was the value-colored item for each given reward condition (e.g., a list where the test item and the reward-colored item was in serial position 1).
 This was compared to the control condition which had no colored item.
 We counted our false alarm rate according to the number of “old” responses towards lists containing a value-colored item or no colored item where the prompted item was a new item.
 Therefore, in a list where the value-colored item was the first item, participants could produce a hit if the prompt contained an old item or participants could produce a corresponding false alarm if the prompt contained a new item.

 Means for collapsed hit rate, false alarm rate, response times, and calculated d’ and c values are shown in Table 1.
 One-way (color value: high vs. low vs. control) repeated measures ANOVAs were performed on each performance measure.
 No significant difference was found between value conditions for hit rate [F(2, 122) = 0.718, p = .
 490, BF = 0.1006], false alarm rate, [F(2, 122) = 2.600, p = .078, BF = 0.5093], discriminability [F(2,122)= 0.402, p = .670, BF = 0.0790], criterion, [F(2,122 ) = 1.784, p = .172, BF = 0.2610], and response time [F(2, 122) = 0.129, p = .971, BF = 0.0618].